Medicare is the federal health insurance program for people 65 and older, people on disability, and people with End-Stage Renal Disease (ESRD).

 Part D Plans

 Part D is a supplement to original Medicare (Parts A & B) by providing additional prescription drug coverage.
 They can be attached to regular Parts A and B, Medicare Supplement Plans (also known as Medigap Plans), some Medicare Cost Plans, some Medicare Private-Fee-for-Service Plans, and Medicare Medical Savings Account Plans.
-These plans are offered by insurance companies and other private companies approved by Medicare.
+These plans are offered by private insurance companies approved by Medicare.
 Prescription drug coverage may also be included by Medicare Advantage Plans and follow same rules Medicare Prescription Drug Plans.

 Medicare Supplement Plans (Medigap Plans)

-Medicare supplement Plans, also known as Medigap, are designed to fill in the coverage gaps of Original Medicare.
-Most of them will cover Medicare Co-Insurance, and deductibles.
+Medicare supplement Plans, also known as Medigap, are designed to fill in the coverage gaps of Original Medicare A & B. Most of them will cover Medicare Co-Insurance, and deductibles.
 Medigap plans are also provided by private insurance companies who are contracted through the government.